iPhone 17, Air, and SE4/16E Rumors: What We Know So Far

 This device could reach mass production later this year, though it’s not given it will be available before 2025 ends.
 After improving its technology and the miniaturization processes developed for the iPhone Air, Apple might finally announce the foldable iPhone.
 This one could leverage the flip format to feature the largest iPhone screen to date.

 Rumors and leaks can be boring or exciting.
-Sometimes they confirm the lack of innovation in some areas, like single-digit (at best) improvements in battery life.
-In other occasions, however, they shed light over interesting novelties, such as the iPhone SE4/16E’s overhaul.
-Which kind do you think the rumors have been so far about this year’s iPhones?
+Sometimes, they confirm the lack of innovation in some areas, like single-digit (at best) improvements in battery life.
+On other occasions, however, they shed light on interesting novelties, such as the iPhone SE4/16E’s overhaul.
+What kind do you think the rumors have been so far about this year’s iPhones?